 What do you do, though, if the idea of an open adoption makes you as the adoptive parent feel a bit uncomfortable?
 Maybe even a bit insecure?

-To address these natural and very common concerns, we will take a look at the perceived pros and cons of an open adoption.
+To address these natural and very common concerns, we will take a look at the perceived pros and cons of open adoption.

 Pros of Open Adoption for Birth Parents